-Shares of fuel cell maker Plug Power (NASDAQ: PLUG) rose 31% in February, according to data from S&P Global Market Intelligence.
-Paired with their climb in January, shares ended last month more than 44% higher than when the new year began -- a significant turnaround from the 48% drop they suffered in 2018.
+Shares of Plug Power (NASDAQ: PLUG) rose 10% last month, according to data from S&P Global Market Intelligence.
+The stock's movement in January represents a sharp turnaround from the 48% downturn it experienced through 2018.

 Image source: Getty Images.

 Investors may have been moved specifically by management's top-line forecasts.
 In 2018, for example, the company forecast gross billings of $182 million to $185 million, representing a 40% increase over what the company reported in 2017, and it sees 2019 gross billings of $235 million to $245 million.
 Impressive as the company's anticipated top-line growth may be, the more noteworthy figure relates to the company's projection farther down the income statement.

 According to the presentation, management sees the company achieving positive adjusted earnings before interest, taxes, depreciation, amortization, and stock-based compensation (EBITDAS) in 2019.
 But it's not only the current year that looks profitable.
 Andy Marsh, Plug Power's president and CEO, said, "By the third quarter, the company is projecting continuous EBITDAS positive performance for our business."